truar/gcp-learning/professional-developer/professional-developer-study-guide.md

     * Install the stackdriver agents for logging and monitoring (works also with AWS)
     * Create custom metrics for your VM
     * Create uptime check with alert policy (email, pubsub...)
-    * Create your own cuwtom dashboard with graph and metrics (CPU, Bytes received...)
+    * Create your own custom dashboard with graph and metrics (CPU, Bytes received...)
 * Create an image based on an image disk